 Join the free Incredible Health Nurse Community to get career advice, support, and tips from experienced fellow nurses.

-What is a cardiac cath lab nurse?
+Steps to becoming a cardiac cath lab nurse

 Once candidates become RNs, then they must gain experience in either a trauma hospital or cardiac care center.
 While working in these positions, RNs should network with cardiologists and cardiac intensivists.
 It will be these relationships that pave the way for a smooth transition into the cardiac cath lab.